Materials & Craft

 Plush Fabric Comparison Guide

-Compare pile height, softness, durability, and production behavior (printing/embroidery/wash).
+Compare pile height, softness, durability, printing behavior, embroidery performance, and production practicality.

-Macro close-up of plush fabric textures showing pile differences and stitching behavior
+Macro close-up of plush fabric textures showing pile differences, backing structure, and stitch behavior

 Short Pile Plush (3–8mm)